What is my “why?”

 My work, intersecting poetry, somatic practice, and urban installation, creates liminal spaces where we deeply listen to culture and question its absoluteness.
 In listening with our whole selves, we create spaces of resistance where change might take root.

 To me, experience design refers to creating temporary mental and physical structures, holding off a contemplative space against the pressures of habit.
-My projects consistently center on reclaiming the right to rest, privacy, and contemplation—to be “left but a little to ourselves” in a world where our every last minute is co-opted as financial resource by the technologies we use daily.
+My projects consistently center on reclaiming the right to rest, privacy, and contemplation—to be “left but a little to ourselves” in a world where our every last minute is co-opted as a financial resource by the technologies we use daily.

 Spectactors are invited to participate in this act of joyful deviance.